heterorefactor/heterorefactor/experiments/FP/README.md

 # Probablistic Verification
-This is the implementation of diffiential execution-based probabilistic verification to select the reduced bitwidth for floating point.
+This is the implementation of differential execution-based probabilistic verification to select the reduced bitwidth for floating point.

 ## Prerequisites
 - To run the code, you must have a valid Xilinx Vivado HLS installed.